sivujetti/sivujetti/README.md

 1. Is significantly faster and/or uses fewer resources than any popular (mysql-based) php CMS
 1. Supports local (MySQL, SQLite) and remote data sources
+1. Updates itself automatically
+1. Comes with a high-quality eCommerce plugin
 1. Supports multi-lingual content out of the box
-1. Updates itself automatically
-1. Comes with a high-quality eCommerce-addon
 1. Is easy for developers
 1. Is FOSS forever